scottish-pl-institute/spls/meetings/2025/december/index.md

 * Fiona Blackett (University of Strathclyde)
 * Nicholas Morris (University of Glasgow)
 * Rin Liu (University of Strathclyde)
+* Swaraj Dash (Heriot-Watt University)

 and some people who prefer not to be listed here.
-(Last updated: 25 November 2025)
+(Last updated: 27 November 2025)

 ### COVID Information